davidcarboni/releaser/README.md

 ### GPG key generation

 Here's a terse summary of the GPG commands you'll need to generate and publish a key for signing your artifacts.
-For the full-fat version, see https://docs.sonatype.org/display/Repository/How+To+Generate+PGP+Signatures+With+Maven:
+For the full version, see https://docs.sonatype.org/display/Repository/How+To+Generate+PGP+Signatures+With+Maven:

     # is GPG installed?
     gpg --version